Quarterly Fund Commentary

-March 31, 2013
+March 31, 2016

 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2016.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 Risk factors.
 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.